Rivastigmine

 Rivastigmine, sold under the brand name Exelon among others, is an acetylcholinesterase inhibitor used for the treatment of dementia associated with Alzheimer's disease and with Parkinson's disease.
 Rivastigmine can be administered orally or via a transdermal patch; the latter form reduces the prevalence of side effects, which typically include nausea and vomiting.

 Rivastigmine is eliminated through the urine, and appears to have relatively few drug-drug interactions.

 It was patented in 1985 and came into medical use in 1997.

 Medical uses

-Rivastigmine is indicated for the treatment of dementia of the Alzheimer's type; and for the treatment of dementia associated with Parkinson's disease.

-Rivastigmine capsules, liquid solution and patches are used for the treatment of mild to moderate dementia of the Alzheimer's type, and for mild to moderate Parkinson's disease dementia.
+Rivastigmine is indicated for the treatment of mild to moderate Alzheimer's dementia, and for mild to moderate Parkinson's disease dementia.
+Rivastigmine is available in capsules, liquid solution, and patches.

 Rivastigmine has demonstrated treatment effects on the cognitive (thinking and memory), functional (activities of daily living) and behavioural problems commonly associated with Alzheimer's.

 Efficacy

 In people with either type of dementia, rivastigmine has been shown to provide meaningful symptomatic effects that may allow patients to remain independent and 'be themselves' for longer.
 In particular, it appears to show marked treatment effects in patients showing a more aggressive course of disease, such as those with younger onset ages, poor nutritional status, or those experiencing symptoms such as delusions or hallucinations.
 For example, the presence of hallucinations appears to be a predictor of especially strong responses to rivastigmine, both in Alzheimer's and Parkinson's patients.
 These effects might reflect the additional inhibition of butyrylcholinesterase, which is implicated in symptom progression and might provide added benefits over acetylcholinesterase-selective drugs in some patients.
 Multiple-infarct dementia patients may show slight improvement in executive functions and behaviour.
 No firm evidence supports usage in schizophrenia patients.

 Its efficacy is similar to donepezil and tacrine.
 Doses below 6 mg/d may be ineffective.
 The effects of this kind of drug in different kinds of dementia (including Alzheimer's dementia) are modest, and it is still unclear which AChE (BChE) esterase inhibitor is better in Parkinson's dementia, though rivastigmine is well-studied.